 There are three components to the on-orbit background.
-The first is that due to the diffuse X-ray background (most of which may resolve into discrete sources during an observation with Chandra).
+The first is that due to the cosmic X-ray background (a significant fraction of which resolves into discrete sources during an observation with Chandra).
 The second component is commonly referred to as the charged particle background.
-This latter arises both from charged particles, photon, and other neutral particle interactions that ultimately deposit energy in the instrument.
-The third component depends on the flux from the very objects under observation and is a consequence of the "trailing" of the image discussed in Section 6.11.4.
-Strictly speaking, this last component is only "background" to the extent that one doesn't recognize that it is signal.
+This latter arises both from charged particles, photon and other neutral particle interactions that ultimately deposit energy in the instrument.
+The third component is the "readout artifact" which is a consequence of the "trailing" of the target image during the CCD readout; it is discussed in Section 6.11.4.

 The background rates differ between the BI and the FI chips, in part because of differences in the efficiency for identifying charged particle interactions.
-Figure 6.20 illustrates why.
+Figure 6.19 illustrates why.

-Figure 6.20: Enlarged view of an area of a FI chip I3 (left) and a BI chip (right) after being struck by a charged particle.
+Figure 6.19: Enlarged view of an area of a FI chip I3 (left) and a BI chip (right) after being struck by a charged particle.
 There is far more "blooming" in the FI image since the chip is thicker.
 The overlaid 3x3 detection cells indicate that the particle impact on the FI chip produced a number of events, most of which end up as ASCA Grade 7, and are thus rejected with high efficiency.
 The equivalent event in the BI chip, is much more difficult to distinguish from an ordinary x-ray interaction, and hence the rejection efficiency is lower.